TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-06-14-collector-pattern-for-dummies.md

     That's why we look on collector pattern in minimalistic plain PHP way today.
-tweet: "New Post on my Blog: Collector Pattern for Dummies"
 ---

 Let's say you have a simple `PriceCalculator` class that calculates a price for a product with a VAT: